-Article 2.6 Entrance examination: times
+Article 2.5 Entrance examination: times

 - 1. The entrance examination for the degree programme will be held once a year for the degree programme including the Erasmus Mundus Double Degree programme Religious Diversity in a Globalised World, which commences in the first semester. - 2.
-Applications for admission to the degree programme must be submitted to the Admissions Board before 1 April (for non-EU/EER-students) and before 1 May (for EU/EER-students). - 3.
-Only in exceptional cases will the Admissions Board consider an application submitted after the dates stated in Article 2.5.2. - 4.
+Applications for admission to the degree programme must be submitted to the Admissions Board before 1 May (for the non EU/EER-students as well the EU/EER-students). - 3.
+In special cases, the Admissions Board can handle a request that has been submitted after the closing date stated in Article 2.6.2. - 4.
 The Admissions Board decides before 15 June.
 Admission is granted on condition that on the start date concerned, the candidate satisfies the requirements set out in Article 2.1 concerning knowledge and skills by the starting date of the degree programme at the latest, supported by certificates from the degree programmes followed.

 The written admission statement will include information for the student about the possibility of an appeal to the Board of Appeal for Examinations.

-Article 2.7 Validity of an admission decision
+Article 2.6 Validity of an admission decision